NetApp/harvest/docs/ontap-metrics.md

 ### quota_file_limit

-aximum number of files allowed for the quota target (hard files limit).
+Maximum number of files allowed for the quota target (hard files limit).
 The value is -1 if the limit is unlimited.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|